ericrenone/Machine-Learning-Evolution/README.md

 - **Opportunity Windows:** Count and timing of phase-transition events
 - **Gate Dynamics:** Average and final G(t) state values

-> "Complexity evolves when information finds a substrate to hold it."
+> Complexity evolves when information finds a substrate to hold it.

 ---